Workforce Order and Dispatcher

 Order detail example:

-Workforce order can reference service inventory for operational context.
+Workforce order can reference service and product inventory for operational context.

 Patterns: